Getting ready to file your taxes? Here’s what you can expect when filing your tax return as an investor.

 Please note that Betterment is not a tax advisor—please consult a tax professional for additional guidance, including help with the preparation and filing of tax returns.

 You’ll Be Able To Download Your Tax Forms

 There are many tax considerations when investing—you may need to keep track of dividends, cost basis, realized capital gains and losses, and sometimes even more.

-You’ll be able to download your tax forms within your account, either at the end of January for IRA forms, or in the middle of February for taxable account forms.
+You’ll be able to download your tax forms within your account, either at the end of January for IRA and Cash Reserve forms, or in the middle of February for taxable account forms.
 We’ll email you once they are ready.

 The forms for taxable accounts are not available earlier because we must await final confirmations from fund providers regarding dividend distributions and their appropriate classifications.
 Waiting helps us avoid costly mistakes both for you and for us.

 - Form 1099-B: For taxable accounts.

 - Reports all the gains and losses in your account as a result of sales made during the year.
 Securities are sold whenever you withdraw, change your allocation, we execute a tax loss harvest or rebalance, or we assess our management fee.